JohnnyShieh/RxBus/README.md

         ...
     }
 };
-// observer2 will handle exception when receive "error" string. after that observer2 can also receive items.
+// observer2 will throw exception when receive "error" string. after that observer2 can also receive items.
 ObservableUtils.subscribe(RxBus.get().toObservable(String.class), onNext);

 RxBus.get().post("one");